COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Evidence (role of surgery):

 Patients who have achieved a complete remission can be considered for administration of PCI.
-Patients whose cancer can be controlled outside the brain have a 60% actuarial risk of developing central nervous system (CNS) metastases within 2 to 3 years after starting treatment.[32,34,35] The majority of these patients relapse only in their brain, and nearly all of those who relapse in their CNS die of their cranial metastases.
-The risk of developing CNS metastases can be reduced by more than 50% by the administration of PCI.
+Patients whose cancer can be controlled outside the brain have a 60% actuarial risk of developing central nervous system (CNS) metastases within 2 to 3 years after starting treatment.[28,30,31] Most of these patients have disease that relapses only in the brain, and nearly all of those with CNS relapse die of their cranial metastases.
+The risk of developing CNS metastases can be reduced by more than 50% with the administration of PCI.

 Evidence (role of PCI):

-Retrospective studies have shown that long-term survivors of SCLC (>2 years from the start of treatment) have a high incidence of CNS impairment.[32,35,39,40,41] Prospective studies have shown that patients treated with PCI do not have significantly worse neuropsychological function than patients not treated.
-The majority of patients with SCLC have neuropsychological abnormalities present before the start of PCI and have no detectable decline in their neurological status for as long as 2 years after the start of their PCI.
-Patients treated for SCLC continue to have declining neuropsychologic function after 2 years from the start of treatment.[39,40,41] Additional neuropsychologic testing of patients beyond 2 years from the start of treatment will be needed before concluding that PCI does not contribute to the decline in intellectual function.
+Retrospective studies have shown that long-term survivors of SCLC (>2 years from the start of treatment) have a high incidence of CNS impairment.[28,31,35,36,37] Prospective studies have shown that patients treated with PCI do not have significantly worse neuropsychological function than patients not treated.
+Most patients with SCLC have neuropsychological abnormalities present before the start of PCI and have no detectable decline in their neurological status for as long as 2 years after the start of their PCI.
+Patients treated for SCLC continue to have declining neuropsychologic function after 2 years from the start of treatment.[35,36,37] Additional neuropsychologic testing of patients beyond 2 years from the start of treatment will be needed before concluding that PCI does not contribute to the decline in intellectual function.

 Treatment options for older patients